LUCIT-Systems-and-Development/unicorn-binance-websocket-api/docs/_sources/README.md.txt

 Since you are probably a developer yourself, you will understand very well that the creation of open source software is not free - it requires technical knowledge, a lot of time and also financial expenditure.

-If you would like to help me to dedicate my time and energy to this project, donations are very welcome.
+If you would like to help me to dedicate my time and energy to this project, even small donations are very welcome.

 [![Donate using Liberapay](https://liberapay.com/assets/widgets/donate.svg)](https://liberapay.com/oliver-zehentleitner/donate)